Versão em Português

 Objective

-Support the implementation of Territorial and Environmental Management Plans (PGTAs) of eight Indigenous Lands in Acre, through the promotion of territorial protection actions, training of Agroforestry Indigenous Agents and management of agroforestry backyards and agroforestry systems.
+Support the implementation of the Territorial and Environmental Management Plans (PGTAs) of eight Indigenous Lands (ILs) in Acre through the promotion of territorial protection actions, training of indigenous agroforestry agents, and management of home gardens and agroforestry systems (AFSs)

 Beneficiary